Configuration

 The other two required files are both in JSON format.
 Reason for this, is, that they are very nested and this is better handled in this format.

 The instruments.json file defines the instruments used for the setup and which channel is connected to which module.
-This is separated in two parts; a definition of the instruments in the setup (generally just all instruments without indicating a specific role) and an assignment of instrument channels to their respective modules with an indication of their roles.
+This is separated in two parts; a definition of the instruments in the setup (generally just all instruments without indicating a specific role) using the "instruments" node (or dictionary) and an assignment of instrument channels to their respective modules with an indication of their roles using the "channels" node (or dictionary).
+These are described in the following sections.

-The definition of the instruments is done in the node “instruments”.
+The definition of the instruments is done in the "instruments" node.
 Here, each instrument is built as a dictionary with an assigned key used later to assign it to the respective channels.
-An example of 4 instruments can be found in ~/dirigent/config/instruments.json.
+An example of some ICICLE instrument definitions can be found in config/instruments.json.
 The definition of a low voltage power supply and a high voltage power supply can look like this:

 "lv_1": {